statengeneraal/laws-markdown/verdrag/air/service/agreement/between/the/kingdom/of/the/netherlands/and/the/etc/BWBV0005857/README.md

 ####Fair Competition

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 1. Each Contracting Party shall allow a fair and equal opportunity for each Designated Airline to compete in providing the international air transportation governed by this Agreement.
 2. Each Contracting Party shall take all appropriate action within its jurisdiction to eliminate all forms of discrimination or unfair competitive practices adversely affecting the competitive position of a Designated Airline of the other Contracting Party.
 3. Each Contracting Party shall allow each Designated Airline to determine the frequency and Capacity of the international air transportation it offers based upon commercial considerations in the marketplace.
-Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency nor regularity of service or the aircraft type operated by the Designated Airline(s) of the other Contracting Party, except as may be required for customs, technical, operational, or environmental reasons under uniform conditions consistent with [Article 15 of the Convention](../../../../../../../../../../../../../../verdrag/convention/on/international/civil/aviation/BWBV0005507/README.md).
+Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency nor regularity of service or the aircraft type operated by the Designated Airline(s) of the other Contracting Party, except as may be required for customs, technical, operational, or environmental reasons under uniform conditions consistent with Article 15 of the Convention.
 4. Neither Party shall impose on the other Party’s Designated Airline(s) a first-refusal requirement, uplift ratio, no-objection fee, or any other requirement with respect to Capacity, frequency or traffic that would be inconsistent with the purposes of this Agreement.

 ### CHAPTER  IV

 ####FINANCIAL PROVISIONS

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 ### Article  9

 ####Taxes, Customs Duties and Charges

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 1. Aircraft operating on International Air Services by the Designated Airline(s) of either Contracting Party, as well as their regular equipment, spare parts, supplies of fuels and lubricants, Stores as well as advertising and promotional material kept on board such aircraft shall, on the basis of reciprocity, be exempt from all customs duties, inspection fees and similar national or local duties and charges, on arrival in the Territory of the Contracting Party, provided such equipment and supplies remain on board the aircraft up to such time as they are re-exported.
 2. With regard to regular equipment, spare parts, supplies of fuels and lubricants and Stores introduced into the Territory of one Contracting Party by or on behalf of a Designated Airline of the other Contracting Party or taken on board the aircraft operated by such Designated Airline and intended solely for use on board that aircraft while operating International Air Services, no duties and charges, including customs duties and inspection fees imposed in the Territory of the first Contracting Party, shall be applied, even when these supplies are to be used on the parts of the journey performed over the Territory of the Contracting Party in which they are taken on board.
 The Articles referred to above may be required to be kept under customs supervision and control.
 The provisions of this paragraph cannot be interpreted in such a way that a Contracting Party can be made subject to the obligation to refund customs duties which already have been levied on the items referred to above.